Requirements Settings

 Custom drop-down field

-To access the settings menu for the above column fields, the user has to navigate to the user name and click on the settings.
-Upon clicking the “Settings” option, the admin will have the project settings where they can modify the column fields.
-The gif below illustrates how to access the project settings which contains the requirement settings.
+To access the settings menu for the above column fields, the user has to navigate to the user name and click on settings.
+Upon clicking the “Settings” option, the admin will see the project settings, where they can modify the column fields.
+The video below illustrates how to access the project settings, which contain the requirement settings.

 Verification Methods

 The default verification methods available when the deployment is created are Analysis, Inspection, Review, Rules, and Test.
 Note that each verification method has its closeout references.
-A closeout reference in Valispace means the references which will verify or prove the verification method.
-The current closeout references available in Valispace are:
+A closeout reference in the Requirements and Systems Portal means the references that verify or prove the verification method.
+The current closeout references available in the Requirements and Systems Portal are:

 Closeout references | Meaning |